TheRaytracers/freecad-povray-render/doc/Realistic.md

 In the Part Workbench of FreeCAD you can also find objects which can be described by a mathematical function.
 A sphere for example is described by a centerpoint and a radius.
 If we combine different mathematical described objects with boolean operations we come to the concept of **CSG** (**C**onstructive **S**olid **G**eometry).
 The Part Workbench of FreeCAD and the object description language of POV-Ray both share the **CSG** concept.

-So our chess example is based on CSG and each solid we have implemented in our macro is at least used once.
+So our chess example is based on CSG and each solid we have implemented in our workbench is at least used once.

 ## The first rendering